ClickFunnels alternative

 Can ForgeLib replace ClickFunnels entirely?

-For pure-content pages, yes.
+For pure content pages, yes.
 For anything involving order bumps, one-click upsells, or complex checkout flow, no — keep ClickFunnels for the transaction layer and use ForgeLib for the visual pages that feed it.

 How do I paste a ForgeLib page into a ClickFunnels funnel?

-Will this hurt my ClickFunnels A/B testing?
+Will this affect ClickFunnels A/B testing?

 What about ClickFunnels' built-in email and SMS?